randi-raharja/todo-list/README.md

-My first app coded with javascript
+My first app coded with javascript with framework TailwindCSS